 So, let's talk about how these issues get addressed in a manufacturing system.
-I gave you a few examples.
-There are hundreds more in our customer sites; there are little literally hundreds of different processes that are being managed in our system to address very specific issues on production floors.
+I gave you a few examples, but there are hundreds of different processes that are being managed in our system to address very specific issues on production floors.
 Before L2L, a slew of ineffective solutions were used including:

 - Radio communications

 - Passing the problem off to a supervisor

 - Telling someone to put in a maintenance order and hoping it gets addressed

 - Excel spreadsheets